Tutorial - Integrate Dynamo

 return vkt.GeometryAndDataResult(geometry=glb_file, data=data_group)

-In this chapter, we will implement the logic to supply the actual output files generated by the Dynamo script, replacing
+In this section, we will implement the logic to trigger the Dynamo calculation from your app.

 @vkt.GeometryAndDataView("Building 3D", duration_guess=5, x_axis_to_right=True)